quonic/PixooPS/docs/index.md

 ## Requirements

 - Any OS that PowerShell can be installed on.
-- PowerShell 5.1 and PowerShell 7 are supported, though PowerShell 7 or greater is reccomended.
+- PowerShell 5.1 and PowerShell 7 are supported, though PowerShell 7 or greater is recommended.

 ## Installation